teivah/designdeck/kafka.md

 A partition that is not yet compacted may have more than one message with the same key

 Property:
-- retention.ms: maximum time the topic will retain old log segments before deleting or compacting them (default: 7 days)
+- `retention.ms`: maximum time the topic will retain old log segments before deleting or compacting them (default: 7 days)

-For low-throughput topic (topics with segments that should be rolled out because of segment.ms rather than segment.bytes), we should ensure that segment.ms is lower than retention.ms
+For low-throughput topic (topics with segments that should be rolled out because of `segment.ms` rather than `segment.bytes`), we should ensure that `segment.ms` is lower than `retention.ms`

 ## Offset